yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 | `round_trip` (default) | Translates the text to the other language and back again.
 Shows the intermediate translation alongside the result.
 Two translation requests, both billed. |
 | `write_api` | Hands the text to [DeepL Write](https://developers.deepl.com/docs/api-reference/improve-text), which rephrases it in place.
 One request, billed separately from translation.
 Accepts `writing_style` and `tone`. |

-`write_api` supports German, English, Spanish, French, Italian, Japanese, Korean, Portuguese, and Chinese. `writing_style` and `tone` apply to a smaller set still: German, English (British and American), Spanish, French, Italian, and Portuguese.
-Japanese is rephrased but takes neither, and in practice the change it makes to Japanese is slight — `round_trip` often rewrites Japanese more visibly.
+`write_api` supports German, English, Spanish, French, Italian, Japanese, Korean, Portuguese, and Chinese. `writing_style` and `tone` apply to a smaller set: German, English (British and American), Spanish, French, Italian, and Portuguese.
+Japanese is rephrased but takes neither, and the change is usually slight; `round_trip` rewrites Japanese more visibly.

 You can use one of the following methods:

 * Universal action
 * Keyword `deepl` with `⌘` key pressed
 * System clipboard and keyword `deepl-clipboard` with `⌘` key pressed
-* User-defined hotkey (→ text currently selected in front-most app will be submitted)
+* User-defined hotkey (sends the text selected in the front-most app)

 ### Document translation